 Take a minute and consider the following Bible passages that will help you see:

 “And they continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread and in prayers.
 Then fear came upon every soul, and many wonders and signs were done through the apostles.
 Now all who believed were together, and had all things in common, and sold their possessions and goods, and divided them among all, as anyone had need.
 So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
 And the Lord added to the church daily those who were being saved.”
 (Acts 2:42-47 NKJV)

 “Day after day, in the temple courts and from house to house they never stopped teaching and proclaiming the Good News that Jesus is the Christ.”
 (Acts 5:42 NIV).

 “Salute Prisca and Aquila my fellow-workers in Christ Jesus, who for my life laid down their own necks; unto whom not only I give thanks, but also all the churches of the Gentiles: and salute the church that is in their house. . .”
 (Romans 16:3-5 ASV)

 “Please give my greetings to our brothers and sisters at Laodicea, and to Nympha and the church that meets in her house“ (Colossians 4:15 NLT).

 May God bless every effort made here at Westwood to help His people draw closer to Him and to each other.

-Below is a list of the leaders and the time of their life group (groups with a * meet at the Westwood building):
+Below is a list of the leaders and the time and location of their life group:

 To get involved in life groups or to find out where a particular group meets, please contact one of our group leaders at the number above or the church office at 931-473-8434.